franzbu/EnhancedSpaces.spoon/README.md

 SpaceHammer requires [Hammerspoon](https://www.hammerspoon.org/), so just go ahead with its installation.

-To install SpaceHammer, after downloading and unzipping it, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'SpaceHammer.spoon'.
+To install SpaceHammer, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'SpaceHammer.spoon'.

 Alternatively, run the following command in a terminal window: